Andrepereira2001/feup-lbaw-2021/eap.md

 ## A7: High-level architecture.
 Privileges.
 Web resources specification

-> Brief presentation of the artefact goals.
+> Brief presentation of the artefact's goals.

 ### 1. Overview